isanjaymaurya/grocery-app-dexiejs-pwa-js/README.md

-An Grocery Spp for daily shoping
+An Grocery app for daily shoping

 Build using Dexie.Js for localstorage with pwa functionablity for offline use